eye-division/madiacharya/cv.md

 ### SOLO AND TWO PERSON EXHIBITIONS:

+2019&nbsp; '**I wish my hair was as long as yours**', Magdalen Art Space, Magdalen Road Studios

-2018 **&nbsp;‘Dancing with the corporeal’** no format Gallery, Deptford, London with Artist Talk facilitated by Richard Dyer, (editor in chief, Third Text)
+2018 **&nbsp;‘Dancing with the corporeal’** no format Gallery, London with Artist Talk facilitated by Richard Dyer, (editor in chief, Third Text)

 2017 ‘**Absent Beach’** Vinyl Deptford, London